These are the victims of the Toronto van attacks

 D'Amico's association with the annual Rogers Cup tournament -- hosted in Toronto and Montreal each August -- started when she was a 12-year-old ball girl, according to Tennis Canada, which confirmed her death in Monday's attack.

 Through the years, D'Amico "went on to become an integral part of the volunteer team, most recently serving as committee head of Stadium Control," the sport governing body said.
-She also worked with Invesco, a US-based investment management firm.
+D'Amico, 30, also worked with Invesco, a US-based investment management firm.

 D'Amico's family, in a statement to Canadian media, said she "had a generous heart and always did big things for people."